tykind/tykind/README.md

 ## 👋 Hey

 I’m a full-stack developer and security enthusiast.
-I mainly work with Rust, C++, and Luau.
+I mainly work with Rust, and Luau.

 - 🛠️ Focused on low-level dev, reverse engineering, and game tech